chazzka/clanekcathedral/clanek.md

 The Scikit-Learn platform (scikit-learn.org) offers several implemented, documented and tested machine-learning open-source algorithms.
 Its implementation of Isolation Forest has, in time of writing this text, 5 hyperparameters which need to be explicitly chosen and tuned.
-First, the major challenge is setting the contamination parameter itself.
-The contamination parameter is to control the proportion of anomalies in the dataset.
-Usually, this has to be known beforehand.
-This parameter has a huge impact on the final result of the detection.
-However, this is a problem because the anomalies in our dataset appear randomly and hence the proportion varies, plus, the anomalies are not present in the original dataset.

 TODO: CONTAMINATION PORAD EXISTUJE, BUDE NAS ZAJIMAT i u novelty, k zamyšlení

-To demonstrate the impact of contamination parameter, we prepared following experiment.
 Consider a dataset containing no anomalies at all, which we want to use to for the learning.
 Figure x shows example dataset with two features, none of the datapoint being an anomaly.